 This is why the Bible talks about people needing to form and make communities, not just come together as a community, or to “experience” community.

 It’s why principles are given – at length – for how to work through conflict.

-It's why communication skills are detailed, and issues such as anger are meant to be dealt with.
+It’s why communication skills are detailed and issues like anger are meant to be dealt with.

 But that raises a problem.
 You probably don’t know how to work in such a way as to create community.

 Don’t worry; you’re not alone.

 Benedictine oblate Kathleen Norris once wrote how several monks told her that one of the biggest problems monasteries face is people who come to them “having no sense of what it means to live communally.”
 They have been “schooled in individualism” and often had families that were so disjointed that even sitting down and having a meal together was a rarity.
 As a result, “they find it extremely difficult to adjust” to life in community.

 Monks called into monastic life feeling unprepared for relational life?